Open Actively Recruiting

 This study is being done to see if tucatinib works better than placebo when given with other drugs to treat participants with HER2-positive breast cancer.
 A placebo is a pill that looks the same as tucatinib but has no medicine in it.
 This study will also test what side effects happen when participants take this combination of drugs.
 A side effect is anything a drug does to the body besides treating your disease.Participants will have cancer that has spread in the body near where it started (locally advanced) and cannot be removed (unresectable) or has spread through the body (metastatic).
 In this study, all participants will get either tucatinib or placebo.
 Participants will be assigned randomly to a group.
 This is a blinded study, so patients and their doctors will not know which group a participant is in.
 All participants will also get trastuzumab and pertuzumab.
 These are 2 drugs used to treat this type of cancer.

-- Centrally confirmed HER2+ breast carcinoma per 2018 American Society of Clinical Oncologists (ASCO) College of American Pathologists (CAP) guidelines.
+- Centrally confirmed HER2+ breast carcinoma according to the 2018 American Society of Clinical Oncologists (ASCO) College of American Pathologists (CAP) guidelines prior to randomization (defined as a 3+ score on immunohistochemistry (IHC) and/or 2+ IHC and concurrent positive by ISH).

 - Have unresectable locally advanced or metastatic disease.

-- If recurrent (after [neo]adjuvant therapy), must be at least 6 month treatment free from any trastuzumab or pertuzumab received for advanced HER2+ disease.
+- If recurrent (after [neo]adjuvant therapy), must be at least 6 month treatment free from any trastuzumab and pertuzumab received in the early breast cancer setting for advanced HER2+ disease.

-- Have received 4-8 cycles (21 day cycles) of previous treatment with trastuzumab, pertuzumab, and taxane as first-line therapy for advanced HER2+ breast cancer with no evidence of disease progression
+- Have received 4-8 cycles of pre-study induction therapy including only trastuzumab, pertuzumab, and taxane as first-line of therapy for the treatment of advanced breast cancer prior to study enrollment.
+Participants are eligible provided they are without evidence of disease progression following completion of induction therapy.

 - Known hormone receptor status (per local guidelines; may be hormone receptor positive [HR+] or negative [HR-])